SOFE3650F18/project-group-26/Iteration 3/Iteration3.md

 **Step 2: Establish iteration goal by selecting drivers**

+  For this iteration, we are focusing on QA-1: availability- Notice of system maintenance, ease of access to the system.
+Problem with certain programming languages or operating system due to precise programming.
+The management system will enable for usage and enables other platform to use

 **Step 3: Choose one or more elements of the sytem to refine**

+  For this availability scenario, the elements that are being refined would be the client side and the server side mentioned in the first iteration

 **Step 4: Choose one or more design concept that satisfy the selected drivers**